 - All troop monies must be deposited in bank accounts and maintained in the name of both Girl Scouts of Eastern Missouri, Inc. and the number of the troop establishing the account.

-- Each troop must have two registered, background checked approved adults, not related by blood, marriage or partnership, authorized bank account signers.
+- Each troop must have two registered, background-checked and approved adults, not related by blood, marriage or partnership, as authorized bank account signers.

 - A Troop Year-End Report must be submitted annually.
 Anyone who does not turn in a Troop Year-End Report may not be reappointed as a Leader.

 - Troops may accept up to $250 in monetary donations and/or volunteer hour match program contributions cumulative annually (October 1-September 30).
 Any amount in excess of $250 must be submitted to Girl Scouts of Eastern Missouri.